 If You Go

 - Don't miss the Sew-n-Sews in Grandview.
-They're a non-denominational group of women (ages 50-ish to 90-ish, as described by the organizers) who set up at the First Baptist Church parking lot.
+They're a non-denominational group of women who set up at the First Baptist Church parking lot.
 They offer home-sewn quilts, aprons, bonnets, and potholders.

 - In Grandview, free parking is available in church parking lots, such as the lot behind the First Baptist Church at 401 East Criner St. and on railroad easements.